VoeGalore/pikvm/docs/v3_illustrated_install_instructions.md

 <img src="HAT_install_OLED_into_holder.jpg" width="400" />

-!!! warning "Be careful on handling this display, slight pressure will damage the OLED, however in the event that this does happen, replacements are cheap and can be found in most electronic stores or Amazon, look for any IIC (I2C) .91 inch display for Arduino"
+!!! warning "Be careful when handling this display, even slight pressure will damage the OLED, however in the event that this does happen, replacements are cheap and can be found in most electronic stores or Amazon, look for any IIC (I2C) 0.91 inch display for Arduino"

 # Step 8